-Learn more about Allen County by contacting John Urbahns, executive vice president of economic development at Greater Fort Wayne Inc.Email Allen County
+Learn more about Allen County by contacting Ellen Cutter, vice president of economic development at Greater Fort Wayne Inc.Email Allen County

 In the heart of Northeast Indiana, Allen County and its largest city, Fort Wayne, offer a diverse economy to meet the needs of new and existing businesses.
-With a long history in manufacturing that still holds true, Allen County has also expanded its target industries to focus on food processing, high-tech communications and defense, logistics, and specialty insurance.
+With a long history in manufacturing that still holds true, Allen County has rapidly diversified with top employing industries including healthcare, specialty insurance and logistics and e-commerce.
 Life in Allen County is just as rewarding as the business landscape is welcoming.
-Our easygoing demeanor, reliability, and generosity continue to attract new people to the region.
+Our easygoing demeanor, reliability and generosity continue to attract new people to the region.

 Fort Wayne, the second largest city in Indiana, offers a bustling and exciting downtown, featuring everything from outdoor adventures and sports to arts and culture.
 Fort Wayne is regularly recognized as one of the best places to live in the country.
 Check out our accolades and rankings to learn why Fort Wayne is the place to work and live.